Shippable/docs/sources/platform/workflow/job/runsh.md

 page_keywords: Deploy multi containers, microservices, Continuous Integration, Continuous Deployment, CI/CD, testing, automation, pipelines, docker, lxc

 # runSh
-`runSh` is a Job that lets you run any `shell` script as part of your DevOps Assembly Line.
+`runSh` is a job that lets you run any `shell` script as part of your DevOps Assembly Line.
 It is one of the most versatile Jobs in the arsenal and can be used to pretty much execute any DevOps activity that can be scripted.
-With a combination of `IN`s like `params`, `integration`, `gitRepo` etc. the vision of "Everything as Code" can be realized.
+With a combination of `IN`s like `params`, `integration`, `gitRepo`, etc., the vision of "Everything as Code" can be realized.

-You should use this job type if you need the freedom that some of the pre-packaged Jobs like [deploy](/platform/workflow/job/deploy) and [manifest](/platform/workflow/job/manifest) do not provide, or if they do not support the 3rd party end-point you want to integrate to.
+You should use this job type if you need the freedom that some of the pre-packaged jobs like [deploy](/platform/workflow/job/deploy) and [manifest](/platform/workflow/job/manifest) do not provide, or if they do not support the 3rd party end-point you want to integrate with.
 For example, pushing to Heroku is not yet natively supported through a managed job type, so you can write the scripts needed to do this and add it to your workflow as a job of type `runSh`.

 You can also add [cliConfig](/platform/workflow/resource/cliconfig) resources as inputs to this job.
 The relevant CLI tools will be preconfigured for your scripts to use.
 For a complete list of supported cliConfig integrations see [here](/platform/workflow/resource/cliconfig#cliConfigTools).

-A new version is created anytime this Job is executed.
+A new version is created anytime this job is executed.

 You can create a `runSh` Job by [adding](/platform/tutorial/workflow/crud-job#adding) it to `shippable.jobs.yml` and it executes on Shippable provided [Dynamic Nodes](/platform/runtime/overview#nodes) or [Custom Nodes](/platform/runtime/overview#nodes)